critterandguitari/Organelle_Manual/manual.md

 Just a few parting notes on this mode of operation.

 -   **The Linux file browser can be used as you would *File Explorer* (on Windows) or *Finder* (on Mac).** If you are running Organelle as a computer, you can navigate to your USB drive in order to rename or delete files in the same fashion described earlier (see chapter three).
 -   **To create a new patch:** duplicate a simple patch in your     `Patches` folder, rename the new folder, and then open the contained `main.pd` patch for editing.
 (You could also create your own "new patch" template for this purpose.)
 -   **Explore the factory patches.** In addition to finding ideas and platforms that you can build upon, you will also encounter some     external objects that are not part of the Vanilla Pd distribution.
 To use an external in a patch of your own, copy it to your patch's folder.

 > **NOTE:** Externals that you encounter here are built for the Linux operating system that Organelle is running.
 If you are building patches on your own computer, these externals will only work if you are also running Linux (these compiled externals are platform-specific).

 -   **Do click the red "exit" button when you are done working in this     graphical operation mode.** While you could simply unplug your HDMI monitor and resume working with Organelle as usual, this will leave some processing resources allocated for graphics that you are no longer using.
 It is better to revert Organelle to its normal CLI mode and keep the processor focused on audio tasks.

+# WiFi

+Use WiFi to:

+-	Sync tempo between Organelle and external instruments using Link, and
+-	Manage files over Organelle's web server.

+Do these things with:

+-	Organelle's wireless Access Point, or
+-	Over an existing WiFi network.

+> **NOTE:** You will need a USB WiFi dongle to connect.
+Please make sure your WiFi dongle uses the Ralink 5370 chipset.

+###Synching Instruments
+#### Access Point
+Organelle's Access Point (AP) creates its own WiFi network that can be discovered on other devices.
+This method is useful because very little has to change on Organelle to make it happen.
+It is also helpful when you can't access an existing WiFi network.

+The default network name will be 'Organelle' and the default password will be 'coolmusic.'

+1. Open `Settings` > `WiFi Setup`
+2. Select `Start AP`.
+Once Organelle's network is created the screen will read 'Connected Organelle' at the top.
+3. Connect other devices to your new 'Organelle' network.

+#### Sync with an Exisiting WiFi Network
+We'll connect the Organelle to our WiFi network to sync with another instrument.
+This is essentially the same method as our Access Point but we'll need to edit one file on the USB drive.

+1. Eject the USB drive from your Organelle.
+2. Insert the drive into a computer and find `wifi.txt` in the drive's root directory.
+3. There are two lines of text in the document.
+The first line is the network name Organelle will be looking for.
+The second line is the corresponding password.
+4. Save the file and close it.
+5. Eject the drive and re-insert it into Organelle.
+6. Go to `Storage` > `Reload`.
+7. Open `Settings` > `WiFi Setup`.
+8. Select your network and allow a moment to connect.

+Open a tempo-based patch and hear how your devices play in sync.
+The tempo indication on Organelle screen should read something like `120 BPM LINK`.

+### File Management with the Organelle's Web Server
+Using another computer's browser, we can add or remove patches and/or samples.
+This method is similar to ejecting the USB drive and editing the drive's contents on a computer, but without having to physically disconnect/reconnect anything.

+####Add a Patch
+1. Join Organelle to the same network as your computer.
+2. Once connected, start the web server by opening a browser and entering http://organelle.local
+3. Compress a patch folder on your computer to a .zip file.
+4. Enter the `Patches` folder on Organelle's web server.
+5. Upload your zipped patch.
+6. On Organelle, scroll to `Storage` > `Reload` to view the new file in Organelle's patch list.
+7. There will be a corresponding install file.
+Open that to unzip the compressed file.
+The remaining .zip file will be automatically deleted.
+8. Run the patch!

+####Swapping WAV Files
+A patch's WAV files can be viewed and previewed in the web browser by accessing that patch's `Sounds` folder.
+When swapping multiple samples in a patch, it is easiest to have the new samples follow the same format as exisiting samples (1.wav, 2.wav, etc...).

+1. Remove the exisiting .wav files in a patch by selecting all the necessary check boxes and selecting the `Delete` button at the top of the browser.
+2. Click `Upload` and select all desired samples to add to the patch.
+3. Once uploading has completed, reload Organelle's USB drive by scrolling to `Storage` and selecting `Reload`.

+####More Info
+It is possible to connect multiple Organelles to the same network.
+Organelle-2.local